zus2/PyTrain/README.md

 Comments welcome, particularly the asynchronous functionality - "await" should be "listen" no? await implies that the thread blocks -

+Dev blurb:

-Tl;Dr - I prefer nocase variable naming ( globals / constants etc excepted ?
+TL;DR - I prefer nocase variable naming ( globals / constants etc excepted ?

 This is my first time using Python also .. ( I have a C/Perl/PHP web/unix history )